 Bulb Energy: should you switch?(opens in new tab)

-If keeping things simple is your biggest priority, switch to Bulb Energy.
-We don't just think it's one of the best green energy suppliers – we think it's one of the best energy providers, full stop.
+Yes, there are a lot of excellent reasons to switch to Bulb Energy.
+We don't just think Bulb is one of the best green energy suppliers in the UK – we think it's one of the best energy providers, full stop.

-Bulb's single tariff means no deliberation, and it’s also one of the cheapest in the market.
-The company’s customer reviews are also consistently good, most notably its five stars on Trustpilot.
-However, if you want 100% green gas, you have only one port of call: Green Energy UK.
+Bulb's single tariff means no deliberation, and because it’s one of the cheapest in the market, it's very good value.
+The company’s customer reviews are also consistently good, most notably its 4.8 stars on Trustpilot.
+However, if you want 100% green gas, you have only one option currently: Green Energy UK.
 You’ll pay much more for your fuel there, though.